iredmail/dockerized/README.md

 Notes:

-- This file will be read by Docker as an environment file, any single quote or double quote will be treated as part of the value.
+- `/etc/iredmail-docker.conf` will be read by Docker as an environment file, any single quote or double quote will be treated as part of the value.
 - It will be imported as bash shell script too.

 There're many OPTIONAL settings defined in file